brson/being-rust/outline.md

 - Q&A
 - Finding inspiration
 - Q&A
-- Building a community
-- Q&A
-- (PingCAP-specific) TiKV
-  - Overview
-  - Sub-projects
+- Beyond tech
-  - How to contribute
+  - Incl. contributing to TiKV
 - Q&A
 - Guru notes
 - Q&A